Day-by-Day / June 8, 1804

 The Lamine River

 At first light, the three boats head up the Missouri.
 During the day, they meet three French traders who are out of provisions and powder.
-They learn that lead ore has been found along the Lamine (The Mine) River.
-Several parties explore the country on both sides of the river and find a cache of furs.
-At camp below Arrow Rock in present Missouri, rains prevent them from lighting their cooking fires.
+Clark explores the Lamine River and finds a cache of supplies and furs.
+At camp below Arrow Rock, rains prevent them from lighting their cooking fires.

 An Island Called the Mills